Double-Precision Matrix Multiplication Emulation via Ozaki-II Scheme with FP8 Quantization: Numerical Results

 \section{Numerical Results}

+The proposed method is provided as an open-source library\footnote{ \ifanonymous URL omitted due to double-anonymous review; it will be included in the camera-ready version. \else https://github.com/RIKEN-RCCS/GEMMul8 \fi }.
+The library supports both the INT8-based Ozaki-II scheme and the proposed FP8-based Ozaki-II scheme, and yields bitwise reproducible results under a fixed toolchain.
+All experiments in this section were conducted using this library.

-All experiments were conducted on two NVIDIA platforms.
-For the GeForce RTX~5080, we used CUDA Toolkit 13.1.115 with gcc 11.5.0.
-For an HGX B200 system using a single GPU, we used CUDA Toolkit 12.8.93 with g++ 13.3.0.
-For throughput and time-breakdown measurements, we performed 30 warm-up runs followed by 30 timed runs for each configuration.
+All experiments were conducted on the following platforms. \begin{itemize} \item An NVIDIA GeForce RTX~4090 Laptop GPU with an Intel Core i9-14900HX CPU, using CUDA Toolkit 13.2.51. \item An NVIDIA GeForce RTX~5080 GPU with an AMD Ryzen 9 7950X CPU, using CUDA Toolkit 13.2.51. \item An AMD Radeon RX 9070 XT GPU with an Intel Core i7-7820X CPU, using ROCm 7.2.1. \item An NVIDIA GH200 Grace Hopper Superchip with CUDA Toolkit 13.1.115. \item An NVIDIA GB10 Grace Blackwell Superchip with CUDA Toolkit 13.2.51. \item An NVIDIA B200 SXM GPU with an Intel Xeon 6960P CPU in SAKURA internet Inc.'s managed HPC cluster service, SAKURAONE~\cite{SAKURAONE}, using CUDA Toolkit 13.1.80. \end{itemize} For throughput and time-breakdown measurements, we performed 30 warm-up runs followed by 30 timed runs for each configuration.
 The median is reported.
 Native FP64 DGEMM was computed using \texttt{cublasDgemm} implemented in cuBLAS.
-The underlying INT8/FP8 matrix multiplications inside the emulation were executed using cuBLASLt.
+The underlying FP8 matrix multiplications inside the emulation were executed using cuBLASLt, whereas the INT8 matrix multiplications were executed using cuBLAS.